Lewa Safari Camp

 Cultural Village Visits

 Lewa Wildlife Conservancy borders the Samburu communities of Tassia and Il Ngwesi in the arid lowlands of the north.
 Many of the Conservancy and Lodge staff are recruited from this area.
 The conservancy does extensive outreach work into the surrounding communities with its Community Development Program.
 This includes healthcare, education, micro-finance, and water projects.
-This is in order to share with the community the benefits of wildlife.
+This is to share with the community the benefits of wildlife.

 Conservancy Visits

 For a small donation to the Lewa Education Program guests can visit the local schools during term time.
 You can also have a tour of the Conservancy offices.
-And participate in Conservation work such as the training of the anti-poaching tracker dogs.
+Or, participate in Conservation work such as the training of the anti-poaching tracker dogs.

 Sustainability and community